So, what can term life insurance cover?

 Once you decide on the right amount of coverage, it’s time to figure out where you should buy life insurance.

 When comparing providers consider the following:

 - Term or permanent life insurance.
 There are two main types of life insurance: term and permanent.
 Term life insurance is one of the simplest and most affordable types of life insurance and is characterized by its set term lengths of coverage – 10, 15, 20 or 30 years.
-It’s the only type of insurance we offer at Haven Life because of its affordability, simplicity to manage and ample coverage.
+It’s the only type of insurance we currently offer at Haven Life because of its affordability, simple to manage and provides ample coverage for the years you would need it most.
 In contrast, permanent life insurance coverage lasts a lifetime and accrues cash value that can be borrowed from over time.
 As it tends to be more complex than term insurance, it often requires the assistance of a financial professional or agent.
 The premiums on a permanent policy are usually upwards of 15 times the monthly amount of a term policy.
 Further, loans from the policy reduce the cash value and death benefit.

 - Check the rating of the provider.
 A company such as A.M.
 Best does the homework on an insurer’s claims-paying ability and track record, to help determine whether the provider is considered reliable and in good financial standing.
 The higher the rating, the more favorable the company’s standing.
 We’d recommend providers rated A+ or better.
 MassMutual, which issues our Haven Term policy, is rated A++ by A.M.
 Best.**